alibaba/react-intl-universal/README.md

    * @param {Object} options.locales App locale data like {"en-US":{"key1":"value1"},"zh-CN":{"key1":"值1"}}
    * @param {Object} options.warningHandler Ability to accumulate missing messages using third party services.
 See https://github.com/alibaba/react-intl-universal/releases/tag/1.11.1
    * @param {string} options.fallbackLocale Fallback locale such as 'zh-CN' to use if a key is not found in the current locale
+   * @param {boolean} options.debug If debugger mode is on, the message will be wrapped by a span with data key
+   * @param {string} options.dataKey If debugger mode is on, the message will be wrapped by a span with this data key.
+Default value 'data-i18n-key'
    * @returns {Promise}
    */
   init(options)